Quantrail-Data/CH-Ops/README.md

 sudo journalctl -u qdrant -f
 ```

-### Docker
+### macOS (Docker)

-If you prefer a containerized setup, running Qdrant with Docker is the recommended approach.
+For macOS, or if you prefer a containerized setup, running Qdrant with Docker is the recommended approach.

 Install and start one of the following container runtimes: